 Living with a Volcano in your Backyard

 Subtitled “An Educator’s Guide with Emphasis on Mount Rainier,” this 3-unit guide offers a multitude of information and activities.
 Makes a great research and evaluation guide.
-Use the “Information” link for the teacher’s guide and the “Activities” links for the student guides.
+Very large download.

 Uncovering Earth’s Secrets

 25-day Core Knowledge lesson plan covering geology including volcanoes.